eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

    * name and strength of medication
    * the date and time of dose
    * dose given and method
-   * signature of the child's *Key Person* and the guardian
+   * signature of the Team Member, a witness and the guardian

 #.
 Returns the medication to the *Medication Cabinet*.
 #.
 Takes note to ensure that